Dynamical pictures: Differential equation for time evolution operator

-where T is time-ordering operator, which is sometimes known as the Dyson series, after F.J.Dyson.
+where T is time-ordering operator, which is sometimes known as the Dyson series, after Freeman Dyson.

 The alternative to the Schrödinger picture is to switch to a rotating reference frame, which is itself being rotated by the propagator.
 Since the undulatory rotation is now being assumed by the reference frame itself, an undisturbed state function appears to be truly static.
 This is the Heisenberg picture (below).

 Heisenberg picture

 The Heisenberg picture is a formulation (made by Werner Heisenberg while on Heligoland in the 1920s) of quantum mechanics in which the operators (observables and others) incorporate a dependency on time, but the state vectors are time-independent.